Amando Aust

-Amando Joseph Aust (born 23 April 1990), better known as Amando, is a professional footballer who plays as a centre-back for TuS Dassendorf and the Gambia national football team.
+Amando Joseph Aust (born 23 April 1990), better known as Amando, is a professional footballer who most recently played as a centre-back for TuS Dassendorf and the Gambia national football team.

 International career

 Aust was born in Germany and is of Gambian descent.
 He was called up to the Gambia national football team for a pair of international friendlies against Morocco U20s and Central African Republic in March 2017.
 He made his international debut in a 2–1 friendly win over the Central African Republic on 27 March 2017.